 Dr. György Szekely is Associate Professor of Chemical Engineering at KAUST’s Advanced Membranes & Porous Materials Center, where his research integrates materials science and process engineering to develop sustainable separations.
 He earned his MEng in Chemical Engineering from the Technical University of Budapest and a PhD in Chemistry under the European Commission’s Marie Curie Actions from the Technical University of Dortmund.
 His career includes research roles at Hovione PharmaScience, the University of Tokyo, Imperial College London, and a lectureship at The University of Manchester, where he also received the Royal Academy of Engineering’s Distinguished Visiting Fellowship.
 Prof. Szekely has published over 140 papers, 4 books, 12 book chapters, and holds 10 patents.
 He serves on multiple editorial boards, including ACS Applied Polymer Materials and Journal of Membrane Science, and is a Fellow of the RSC and HEA.
 His contributions have been recognized with the ACS Sustainable Chemistry & Engineering Lectureship Award and the I&ECR Influential Researchers Award.

 Dr. Sungil Jeon is the CEO of MEMBRARE Co., Ltd., based in Daegu, South Korea.
-He received his Ph.D. in Chemical Engineering from Chungnam National University, Korea, and completed postdoctoral training at the Advanced Membranes and Porous Materials Center, King Abdullah University of Science and Technology (KAUST), Saudi Arabia.
+He received his Ph.D. in Chemical Engineering from Chungnam National University, Korea.
 Previously, he served as an Assistant Professor at Kobe University, Japan, and later as group leader for membrane preparation and evaluation at the Center for Membrane and Film Technology.
 Dr. Jeon’s research focuses on the development of high-performance polymeric membranes, including PVDF hollow fiber membranes via TIPS and NIPS processes, and organic solvent resistant nanofiltration membranes (OSN/OSRN) using novel polymer materials.
 He also has extensive expertise in inorganic membranes for gas purification and separation.
 With over 33 peer-reviewed papers, 30 conference proceedings, and 4 patents, Dr. Jeon continues to lead innovations in advanced membrane technologies for energy and environmental applications